flying-cmd/IR_TS_Project/README.md

 train_MIMIC.slurm is for MIMIC-III.
 If you want to run on other random seed, please change --seed.

 ### Moment:
-For Physionet, you can run P12_1.sh (shell script) / P12_1.slurm (slurm script), P12_2.sh/.slurm, P12_3.sh/.slurm.
+For Physionet, For Physionet 2012, firstly, you need to put P12data folder (provided by raindrop https://figshare.com/articles/dataset/P12_dataset_for_Raindrop/19514341/1?file=34683085) into data folder.
+Then, you can run P12_1.sh (shell script) / P12_1.slurm (slurm script), P12_2.sh/.slurm, P12_3.sh/.slurm.

 For MIMIC, it is the similar as P12.